 - The program is designed to meet the needs of working students – allowing you to further your education while maintaining your employment and personal obligations.

-- The program consists of six (6) trimesters, which may be completed in two (2) years or less when students attend full time - 6 credits per trimester.
+- The program consists of six (6) trimesters, which may be completed in two (2) years or less when students take two courses per term - 6 credits per trimester.

 Optional Residency Opportunity

 As an USAHS MHS student, you are eligible to attend the optional 3-day on-campus residency imbedded in the Introduction to Interprofessional Scholarly Studies course.
 During this residency, several units of the online course will be completed through collaborative teamwork with your peers.
 In addition to easing your transition into online graduate level coursework, the face-to-face class will foster professionalism, interprofessional problem-solving, leadership growth, and communication strategies.
 As a result of attending this optional residency, completion of the course will be accelerated.
 It will conclude 4-5 weeks prior to the end of the term.

 You will be responsible for the cost of travel and other expenses associated with optional residencies.
 Residencies will be offered on one of the USAHS campuses (San Marcos CA; St. Augustine FL; Miami FL; or Austin TX).